Stone duality and quasi-orbit spaces for generalised C*-inclusions: Abstract

 \section{Abstract}

-Let \(A\) and~\(B\) be \(\Cst\)\nb-algebras with \(A\subseteq \Mult(B)\).
-Exploiting Stone duality and a Galois connection between restriction and induction for ideals in \(A\) and~\(B\), we identify conditions that allow to define a quasi-orbit space and a quasi-orbit map for \(A\subseteq \Mult(B)\).
+Let~\(A\) be a \(\Cst\)\nb-subalgebra of the multiplier algebra~\(\Mult(B)\) of a \(\Cst\)\nb-algebra~\(B\).
+Exploiting the duality between sober spaces and spatial locales, and the adjunction between restriction and induction for ideals in \(A\) and~\(B\), we identify conditions that allow to define a quasi-orbit space and a quasi-orbit map for \(A\subseteq \Mult(B)\).
 These objects generalise classical notions for group actions.
 We characterise when the quasi-orbit space is an open quotient of the primitive ideal space of~\(A\) and when the quasi-orbit map is open and surjective.
-We discuss applications of these results to cross section \(\Cst\)\nb-algebras of Fell bundles over locally compact groups, regular \(\Cst\)\nb-inclusions, tensor products, relative Cuntz--Pimsner algebras, and crossed products for actions of locally compact Hausdorff groupoids and quantum groups.
+We apply these results to cross section \(\Cst\)\nb-algebras of Fell bundles over locally compact groups, regular \(\Cst\)\nb-inclusions, tensor products, relative Cuntz--Pimsner algebras, and crossed products for actions of locally compact Hausdorff groupoids and quantum groups.